Etejerina/a-walk-in-python/day_5.md

 25
 ```

-Python doesn't encourage using immediately invoked lambda expressions like in the exmaple.
+Python doesn't encourage using immediately invoked lambda expressions like in the example.
 It simply results from a lambda expression being callable, unlike the body of a normal function.

 ```python
 print((lambda a : a ** 2)(5))